May 01, 2026

 The Role of Manufacturing Standards in Ensuring Reliability

 Production quality sets the steady trust in cables over time.
-Trusted makers follow worldwide rules like IEC 60228 for wires and IEC 60502 for coated power cables.
-IEC 60228 Conductors of Insulate Cables.
+Trusted makers follow worldwide rules like IEC 60228 for conductor and IEC 60502 for power cables.
+IEC 60228 Conductors of Insulated Cables.
 IEC 60502-2 Power cables with Extruded Insulation and Their Accessories for Rated Voltages from 1kV (Um=1.2kV) up to 30kV (Um=36kV) - Part 2: Cables for Rated Voltages of 6kV (Um=7.2kV) and 30kV (Um=36kV).
 These approvals guarantee even results in every run.
 We demand tight checks during wire forming, covering addition, and outer layer steps.
 Makers who give test papers confirm power function and planned life span.

 Environmental and Operational Factors Impacting Cable Life